 - Turn on a ceiling fan

 Some indoor spaces offer better circulation than others.
 For instance, airplane cabins have highly effective ventilation systems.
 Air flows from front to back and is filtered often.
-But you’ll still need to wear a mask while flying.

 Check Local Spread